microsoft/ebpf-for-windows/docs/InstallEbpf.md

 2. Build ebpf-for-windows image.

     a.
-To build the image on Windows Host, make sure docker is installed. [install docker on Windows Server](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server/).
+To build the image on the Windows Host, make sure docker is installed. [install docker on Windows Server](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server/).
 Start an admin Powershell on the Windows Host and run `.\images\build-images.ps1` and provide parameters for `repository`, `tag` and `OSVersion`.

     b.
 To build the image on a Linux machine (e.g. Ubuntu), make sure docker is installed. [install docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).